heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

 ### Links

 * Jaeger UI: [http://localhost:16686](http://localhost:16686)
-* InspectIT Ocelot Configuration Server: [http://localhost:8090](http://localhost:8090)
+* inspectIT Ocelot Configuration Server: [http://localhost:8090](http://localhost:8090)
 * Trading demo application frontend: [http://localhost:8080](http://localhost:8080)

 > **Important**: you can only access the components on localhost if you activated the port-fowarding as explained in the respective sections.